ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The error handling for the PUT request is the same as for the POST request defined in {{collection-resource-post}}.
 If no error occurs, the Group Manager performs the following actions.

 First, the Group Manager updates the group-configuration resource, consistently with the values indicated in the PUT request from the Administrator.
-For each parameter not specified in the PUT request, the Group Manager MUST use the default value as specified in {{default-values}}.
+For each parameter not specified in the PUT request, the Group Manager MUST use default values as specified in {{default-values}}.

 If a new value N' is specified for the 'max_stale_sets' status parameter and N' is smaller than the current value N, the Group Manager preserves the (up to) N' most recent sets in the collection of sets of stale OSCORE Sender IDs associated to the group, and deletes any possible older set from the collection (see {{Section 2.2.1 of I-D.ietf-ace-key-groupcomm-oscore}}).

 From then on, the Group Manager relies on the latest updated configuration to build the Joining Response message defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.
 Similarly, the Group Manager relies on the new group configuration when building responses specifying (part of) the group configuration to a current group member.
 For instance, this applies when a group member retrieves from the Group Manager the updated group keying material (see {{Section 8 of I-D.ietf-ace-key-groupcomm-oscore}}) or the current group status (see {{Section 16 of I-D.ietf-ace-key-groupcomm-oscore}}).

 Then, the Group Manager replies to the Administrator with a 2.04 (Changed) response.
 The payload of the response has the same format of the 2.01 (Created) response defined in {{collection-resource-post}}.

+If the PUT request did not specify certain parameters and the Group Manager used default values different than the ones recommended in {{default-values}}, then the response payload MUST include also those parameters, specifying the values chosen by the Group Manager for the current group configuration.

 If the link to the group-membership resource was registered in the Resource Directory {{I-D.ietf-core-resource-directory}}, the GM is responsible to refresh the registration, as defined in {{Section 3 of I-D.tiloca-core-oscore-discovery}}.